stepsecurity-poc/stepsecurity-poc-workflow-run-policies/README.md

 * Ensure the policy is set as a **Runner Label Policy** and apply it to the repository **workflow-run-policy-workflows**.
 Set the disallowed runner label as 'windows-latest'
 * Run the workflow [runner-label-block.yml]() and observe the job cancellation

+* ### 4.
+Secret Exfiltration Policy
+* Create a Workflow Run Policy on app.stepsecurity.io [here]()
+* Ensure the policy is set as a **Secret Exfiltration Policy** and apply it to the repository **workflow-run-policy-workflows**
+* **Create a new branch** with the `secret-exfiltration-workflow.yml` (you can open a PR to see the PR comment context)
+* Within the new branch, make a dummy commit to trigger the workflow.
+This simulates a workflow in a non-default branch that attempts to export all repository secrets